Ahmad-Waseem/tekinsible/README.md

 4. Docker Compose: The docker-compose.yml file is responsible for creating and running containers for Jenkins and SonarQube on the remote system.

+Ideally, the code to be worked on should be fetched from another repo, evauluated on SonarQube and then deploy through Jenkins Pipeline.
 In the following sections, we will provide a step-by-step explanation of each component and its configuration.

 ---------------------------------------------------------------------